Citrullin/documentation/general/0.1/how-to-guides/set-up-nrf52-microcontroller.md

     ```bash
     git clone https://github.com/iota-community/BLE-environment-sensor.git
+    cd BLE-environment-sensor/examples/hello-world
     ```

-8. Change into the `examples/hello-world` directory

-    ```bash
-    cd examples/hello-world
-    ```

-9. Find the path to your USB-to-UART connector by removing it, executing the `ls /dev/ttyUSB*` command, plugging the USB-to-UART connector back into your PC, then executing the `ls /dev/ttyUSB*` command again.
+8. Find the path to your USB-to-UART connector by removing it, executing the `ls /dev/ttyUSB*` command, plugging the USB-to-UART connector back into your PC, then executing the `ls /dev/ttyUSB*` command again.
 The new entry is your connector.

-10. Change the permissions for your USB-to-UART connector.
+9. Change the permissions for your USB-to-UART connector.
 Replace the `$USB_PORT` placeholder with the path to your USB-to-UART connector such as `/dev/ttyUSB0`.

     ```bash
     sudo chmod 777 $USB_PORT
     ```

-11. Flash the 'hello world' example onto your microcontroller.
+10. Flash the 'hello world' example onto your microcontroller.
 Replace the `$BOARD` AND `$USB_PORT` placeholders with the name of your board and the path to your USB-to-UART connector such as `/dev/ttyUSB0`

     :::info:
     To [find the name of your board](https://api.riot-os.org/group__boards.html), see the RIOT documentation.